 Choose from our wide range of virtual, self-paced courses below and earn certificates for your Continuing Medical Education.

 Opthalmology provides a great deal of job satisfaction and empowering people through their vision is particularly rewarding.

-This course introduces clinicians to data science and provides them with an overview of data science in a clinical context, along with basic skills to handle data.
+This two-day, self-paced online course introduces clinicians to data science and provides them with an overview of data science in a clinical context, along with basic skills to handle data.
 The course gives a broad insight into data science and its application on real data, including artificial intelligence.

 This course is for ophthalmologists and optometrists wishing to specialise in the contact lens management of corneal and external disease including advanced keratoconus, post corneal surgery, therapeutic and cosmetic contact lenses, paediatric contact lenses and will include hybrids, piggy back contact lenses, large diameter corneal lenses, mini-sclerals and sclerals.
-It is accredited by the College of Optometrists which leads to Professional Diploma in Contact Lens Practice qualification.
+It will be delivered primarily through mixed mode (85% online and 15% face to face learning).
+You also have the option to complete this course fully online.
+This course is accredited by the College of Optometrists which can lead to the Professional Diploma in Contact Lens Practice qualification.